D-dimer and High Molecular Weight Fibrin Degradation Products TechNotes

 A quantitative sandwich immunoassay that is equally specific for D-dimer and FDP

-HyTest offers new MAbs (DD189 and DD255) that recognize D-dimer and high molecular weight fibrin degradation products with equal specificity in a sandwich FIA up to 1 μg/ml antigen concentration (Fig. 3).
+Hytest offers new MAbs (DD189 and DD255) that recognize D-dimer and high molecular weight fibrin degradation products with equal specificity in a sandwich FIA up to 1 μg/ml antigen concentration (Fig. 3).
 To be analyzed in a sandwich immunoassay, plasma can be diluted ten-fold with 20 mM Tris-HCl buffer, pH 7.5, containing 0.15 M NaCl.

 Both MAbs stained D-dimer in Western blotting under reducing and non-reducing conditions (Fig. 6 A and B).